centresource/preseason/README.md

 ### How
 N.B.
 This project assumes you have a development environment setup that is capable of installing Rails projects.
 If not, start with the [Rails Guides](http://guides.rubyonrails.org/getting_started.html "Rails Guides").
+You must also have the rvm gem installed.
 It also assumes that you are using SSH if you plan to make your project a Github repo.

+0. ```gem install rvm``` if you don't already have the rvm gem installed

 1. Clone the Preseason repo to the directory where your new app will begin: